Render Farm Instructions for Cinema 4D

 - Open your project file from the Renderfarm folder on the server and check that all your assets are loading correctly.
 The paths to your assets (such as texture files) in your Cinema4D scene should all point to locations in your Renderfarm folder on the server.

 - The render farm can only render out image sequences, so make sure that your scene is set to render out an image sequence (for example, a PNG sequence).
 Also, be sure that your scene is set to render to a location inside your Renderfarm folder on the server.

-To learn how to monitor your render jobs, see Render Wrangling with Qube!
-ArtistView.
+To view your project in the render queue, see Render Wrangling with Deadline.